Updated: Jan 22

 I’ve been there, done that.

-I still do sometimes.
+I still do at times.

 But the thing is, no matter what our struggle is, we are not excused from showing people respect and dignity.